react-boilerplate/react-boilerplate/docs/js/react-intl.md

 # `react-intl`

-`react-intl` is a library to manage internationalization and pluralization support for your application.
+`react-intl` is a library to manage internationalization and pluralization support for your react application.
 International apps that scale need to support multiple languages.
 This involves support multi-language support for both the static text but also things like variable numbers, words or names that change with application state. `react-intl` provides an incredible amount of mature facility to preform these very tasks.

 The complete `react-intl` docs can be found here: